asevans48/NLPServer/ReadMe.md

 - Reducing load times for projects requiring model data
 - NLP tasks in production

+## Requirements

+This project uses Celery to run processes asynchronously.
+Asyncio forms the bases of the http server.

+The requirements include:
+- celery
+- aiohttp

+## Starting the Appliation and Server

+Since processing runs in celery, you need to start celery first and then the http server.

 ## License

 Copyright 2019- Andrew S Evans